trickstercache/trickster/docs/multi-origin.md

 ## Basic Usage

-To utilize Multiple Origins, you must craft a Trickster configuration file to be read when Trickster starts up.
-There is a good example in [cmd/trickster/conf/example.conf](../cmd/trickster/conf/example.conf).
+To utilize Multiple Origins, you must craft a Trickster configuration file to be read when Trickster starts up - multi-origin is not supported with environment variables or command line arguments.
+The [example.conf](../cmd/trickster/conf/example.conf) provides good documentation and commented sections demonstrating multi-origin.
 The config file should be placed in `/etc/trickster/trickster.conf` unless you specify a different path when starting Trickster with the `-config` command line argument.

 Each origin that your Trickster instance supports must be explicitly enumerated in the configuration file.
 Trickster does not support open proxying.